Maruff/eTamil/synopsis.md

 ### Timeline

-1. **Year 1**: Requirement analysis, literature review, and initial design of eTamil.
+1. **Year 1**:
+   - Requirement analysis, literature review, and initial design of eTamil.
+   - Submission of Title & Synopsis, and completion of course work.
-2. **Year 2**: Development of the compiler/interpreter and preliminary testing.
+   - Development of the compiler and preliminary testing.
+2. **Year 2**:
+   - Development of accounting frameworks, Database drivers, and sample/test applications.
-3. **Year 3**: Case studies, user feedback collection, and refinement of language features.
+   - Case studies, user feedback collection, and refinement of language features.
+   - Prepare and publish research articles in scopex indexed publications.
+3. **Year 3**:
+   - Enhance the DSL with the integration of Blockchain framework
+   - Development of sample/test applications to demonstrate the purpose of the language.
-4. **Year 4**: Performance evaluation, documentation, and finalization of the thesis.
+   - Performance evaluation, documentation, and finalization of the thesis.

 ### Conclusion